Nature of Spinons in 1D Spin Chains: Abstract

 \section{Abstract}

 We provide an intuitive understanding of the collective low-energy spin excitation of the one-dimensional spin-$\frac{1}{2}$ antiferromagnetic Heisenberg chain, known as the spinon.
-To this end, we demonstrate that a single spinon can be excited by adding one extra spin to the ground state wave function of the Heisenberg chain with an even number of sites.
-This procedure accurately reproduces all key features of the spinon's dispersion, and provides a natural explanation for its spin-$\frac{1}{2}$.
+To this end, we demonstrate how a single spinon can be excited by adding one extra spin to the ground state.
+This procedure accurately reproduces all key features of the spinon's dispersion.
+These follow from the vanishing norm of the excited state which is triggered by the ground state entanglement.
 Next, we show that the spinon dispersion can be approximately reproduced if we replace the true ground state with the simplest valence-bond solid.
 This proves that the spinon of the one-dimensional Heisenberg model can be understood as a single spin flowing through a valence-bond solid.

 {\it Introduction:} Some of the most amenable states of interacting quantum matter are those with long-range order~\cite{Khomskii2010}, due to their almost classical, product-like, ground states.
-Moreover, their low-lying excited states are also rather simple, being best described in terms of long-living and weakly interacting collective excitations~\cite{Khomskii2010, Venema2016}.
-The most appealing fact about these collective excitations is their extremely intuitive nature.
+Their low-lying excited states are also rather simple, being best described in terms of long-living and weakly interacting collective excitations~\cite{Khomskii2010, Venema2016} whose nature is extremely intuitive.
 For instance, a magnon in a ferromagnet (FM)~\cite{Auerbach1994} propagates just like a free particle, see Fig.~\ref{cartoon1}(a).

 However, even relatively small deviations from a ground state with long-range order may lead to surprisingly complex excited states.
-Probably the best known and most studied example is the one-dimensional (1D) spin-$\frac{1}{2}$ antiferromagnetic (AF) Heisenberg model~\cite{1931_Bethe_ZP_71, Auerbach1994}.
+Probably the best known and most studied such example is the one-dimensional (1D) spin-$\frac{1}{2}$ antiferromagnetic (AF) Heisenberg model~\cite{1931_Bethe_ZP_71, Auerbach1994}.
 Its ground state has {\it quasi}-long-range order, with correlations that decay algebraically with distance~\cite{Auerbach1994}.
 Its low-lying excited states are interpreted in terms of spinons, which are rather exotic quasiparticles with a peculiar dispersion that is supported only in half of the Brillouin zone and with a bandwidth proportional to $\pi$~\cite{1981_Faddeev_PLA_85}, and have so far evaded an intuitive picture.